Stories

 • Demoting an agent.
 Re-run defenseclaw setup <connector> --mode observe while you tune policy.

 • Retiring an agent.
-Run defenseclaw setup remove <connector> after you stop using it.
+Run defenseclaw setup remove <connector> after you stop using it; add --force only when removing the last connector is deliberate.

 Caveats